keploy/samples-go/echo-sql/README.md

 }
 ```

-### Redirect to original url from shortened url
+### Redirect to original URL from shortened URL

+1. By using Curl Command
 ```bash
 curl --request GET \
   --url http://localhost:8082/GuwHCgoQ
 ```

-or by querying through the browser `http://localhost:8082/GuwHCgoQ`
+2. Or by querying through the browser `http://localhost:8082/GuwHCgoQ`

 Now both these API calls were captured as **editable** testcases and written to `keploy-tests` folder.
 The folder would also have a mocks folder and contain `mocks` of the postgres operations.
 Here's what the folder structure look like: